maplibre/maplibre-gl-js/README.md

 #### Compatibility branch

-Maplibre v1 is completely backwards compatible with Mapbox v1.
-This compatibility branch (named 1.x) is tagged v1 on npm, and it's current verison is 1.15.3.
+Maplibre v1 is completely backward compatible with Mapbox v1.
+This compatibility branch (named 1.x) is tagged v1 on npm, and its current verison is 1.15.3.

 #### CDN Links